-We have a board of eleven eminent trustees.
+We have a board of twelve eminent trustees.

 Sir Richard Ottaway (Chair)